swissniggi/DBAdmin/README.md

 # DBAdmin

-!!The Ajax-Version requires the kijs-Framework // mail me for more info !!
+!!
+The Ajax-Version requires the kijs-Framework // mail me for more info !!

 Folder dumps/ is ignored: contains Files to big to commit